 In Today’s video, I’m going to be talking about coconut oil and what kinds of health benefits it has.

 Hi, I’m naturopath Katherine Maslen, welcome to two minutes to health.

 Coconut oil is one of my favorite health foods and the reason is that it has a really excellent fat balance.
 So there is a little bit of a myth out there how coconut oil is high in saturated fats so it’s bad.
-To be honest, it does have saturated fat in it but it but that does not make it bad or an unhealthy food.
+To be honest, it does have saturated fat in it but that does not make it a bad or unhealthy food.